microsoft/RD-Agent/README.md

 # 🏆 The Best Machine Learning Engineering Agent!

-[MLE-bench](https://github.com/openai/mle-bench) is a benchmark designed to evaluate how well AI agents perform machine learning engineering tasks.
-MLE-bench uses a dataset of 75 Kaggle competitions to test and measure the machine learning engineering capabilities of different AI systems.
+[MLE-bench](https://github.com/openai/mle-bench) is a comprehensive benchmark evaluating the performance of AI agents on machine learning engineering tasks.
+Utilizing datasets from 75 Kaggle competitions, MLE-bench provides robust assessments of AI systems' capabilities in real-world ML engineering scenarios.

-RD-Agent currently ranks as the top machine learning engineering agent on the MLE-bench.
+RD-Agent currently leads as the top-performing machine learning engineering agent on MLE-bench:

 | Agent | Low == Lite (%) | Medium (%) | High (%) | All (%) |
 |---------|--------|-----------|---------|----------|
 | RD-Agent o1-preview | 50 | 10.53 | 20 | 24 |
 | RD-Agent o3(R)+GPT-4.1(D) | 50 | 13.16 | 13.33 | 24 |
 | AIDE o1-preview | 34.3 ± 2.4 | 8.8 ± 1.1 | 10.0 ± 1.9 | 16.9 ± 1.1 |
+**Notes:**
-- o3(R)+GPT-4.1(D): represents Research Agent is o3 and Development Agent is GPT-4.1.
+- **o3(R)+GPT-4.1(D)**: Combines Research Agent (o3) and Development Agent (GPT-4.1).
-- AIDE o1-preview: previously best public top-1 result on MLE-bench.
-The results are from MLE-bench's paper.
+- **AIDE o1-preview**: Represents the previously best public result on MLE-bench as reported in the original MLE-bench paper.
-- Each line of RD-Agent's current results is based on a single trial due to limited resources.
-We plan to include results from multiple trials soon.
+- Results for RD-Agent are based on single trials due to limited resources.
+We plan to provide more comprehensive, multi-trial results soon.

 You can inspect the detailed runs of the above results online.
 - [RD-Agent o1-preview detailed runs](https://aka.ms/RD-Agent_MLE-Bench_O1-preview)